STAT545-UBC-hw-2018-19/hw05-rning-wu/gapminder.md

 ![](gapminder_files/figure-markdown_github/unnamed-chunk-22-1.png)

-Let's see how we can improve this: - count (on the y-axis is unclear).
-It seems that we are recording the number of countries, but it is not apparent from the axis - we should give a title - entries from different years are all mixed together.
-It is hard to imagine this being useful. - could be more colourful although the current scheme is readable
+Let's see how we can improve this:

+-   count on the y-axis is unclear.
+It seems that we are recording the number of countries, but it is not apparent from the axis
+-   we should give a title
+-   entries from different years are all mixed together.
+It is hard to imagine this being useful.
+-   could be more colourful although the current scheme is readable

-Instead, I am going to do the following: - contrast the total population of the 5 continents - express these values as percentages in order to make it easy to see which continents have increased and decreased their proportion of world population - give the graph a meaningful title - use colour to contrast the change or some other meaningful way - separate the years
+Instead, I am going to do the following:

+-   contrast the total population of the 5 continents
+-   express these values as percentages in order to make it easy to see which continents have increased and decreased their proportion of world population
+-   give the graph a meaningful title
+-   use colour to contrast the change or some other meaningful way
+-   separate the years

 First, let's calculate the sum of population for each continent/each year